 This document describes the product features of MediaLive.

-MediaLive supports multiple streaming protocols such as RTP, RTMP, UDP, HLS, and HTTP-MP4.
+MediaLive supports multiple streaming protocols such as RTP, RTP-FEC, RTMP, UDP, HLS, and HTTP-MP4.
 It provides both pull and push input methods.
 When RTP-MPEGTS is used, MediaLive allows inputting the video stream with multiple audio tracks and can transcode each track separately.

 MediaLive provides protection policies for input streams at the CIDR security group level.
 A security group can verify the input’s IPv4 address and enhance the security of MediaLive channels.